mcyemmy/YemisArcade/Info.md

 - Faith is believing that God is present even when all we hear is troubles.
 Rom.
 8:38-39
 - We must know who we are in Christ 1 Peter 2:9
 - Always have an attitude of gratitude, Praising God at all time makes His unending mercies available, and His mercy is probably all the is needed to enjoy a glorious ending in life.
 Proclaiming God’s mercy and faithfulness silences discontentment, think about the good things that He has done not the ones yet to be seen.
 O Lord, grow in me an attitude of fullness in You.
 In all of life situation, never speak against God.
+- When you pray, be helpless before God because Prayer is the child’s helpless cry to the Father’s attentive ear.
+Psalm 121:1
 - Resting in God always, even when the tide is against me.
 - Help me to remember, like Jeremiah, that my hope comes from You, not from my circumstances.
 - It is the same rain that falls on bitterleaf that also falls on sugarcane.
 Choose your destiny wisely.